KohaILS/koha-manual-zh-cn/source/images.rst

 ..
 PATRONS

+.. |cancelcharge| image:: images/patrons/cancelcharge.png
+				:alt: A line in the patron's accounts for a manual fee, still unpaid.
+At the end of the line, there are buttons 'Print', 'Detail', 'Pay', 'Cancel charge', and 'Apply discount'

+.. |cancelledcharge| image:: images/patrons/cancelledcharge.png
+				:alt: Two lines in the patron's account.
+The first is for a 'Cancelled charge', the amount is -5.
+The second is for a 'Manual fee (Cancelled)', the amount is 5 and the outstanding amount is 0.

 .. |patronagelimit| image:: images/patrons/patronagelimit.png
 				:alt: Warning 'The following fields are wrong.
 Please fix them.
 Patron's age is incorrect for their category.
 Ages allowed are 5-17.'